One of the axioms of technical communication is to keep things simple. But sometimes, complex communication is the better alternative.

 Here’s the result of the full chart:

 Knitting charts, like music, use a standard set of symbols.
 But unfortunately for the worldwide knitting community, there are many regional variations.
-(The problem is even worse in crochet, where phrases like “double crochet” and “triple/treble crochet” have a different meanings in British English patterns than in American English patterns.)
+(The problem is even worse in crochet, where phrases like “double crochet” and “triple/treble crochet” have different meanings in British English patterns than in American English patterns.)
 That said, it is feasible for a knitter who only speaks English to use Russian or Japanese knitting charts.

 Tony Self contributed this “Aresti diagram,” which I had never seen before.